SPFL League One

-Any supporter who wishes to watch our League 1 match against East Fife can purchase a pay-per-view pass, priced at £10, from https://ppv.ptfcpass.co.uk/events
+Any supporter who wishes to watch our League 1 match against Clyde can purchase a pay-per-view pass, priced at £10, from https://ppv.ptfcpass.co.uk/events

-Audio Commentary will be available for supporter on JagZone.
+Audio Commentary will be available for supporters on JagZone.

-Starting at 2:30, tune in to hear Michael Max take you through the ninety minutes of action, with thirty minutes of comprehensive build up before the game.
+Starting at 6:30, tune in to hear our commentary team take you through the ninety minutes of action, with thirty minutes of comprehensive build up before the game.

 In Game Coverage

-After the 90 minutes of action we’ll have post match reaction from the Jags camp on JagZone following the full time whistle.
+After the 90 minutes of action we’ll have post match reaction from the Jags camp on JagZone.
 A full game replay and comprehensive highlights package will also follow on JagZone.

 Match programmes are available to purchase online through our programme production partner Curtis Sport.